-These cottage cheese blueberry muffins come together with simple ingredients you probably already have, so you can get your baking fix any time.
+These cottage cheese blueberry muffins come together with simple ingredients you probably already have, so you can satisfy that muffin craving with soft, tender muffins and juicy berries in every bite.

 How Much Protein Per Muffin?